GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-That hardly ever happens is another way of saying 'it happens'.
+We build our computer systems the way we build our cities: over time, without a plan, on top of ruins.

-~ Douglas Crockford
+~ Ellen Ullman
 <pre>

 </pre>